Heartland’s Family Hunting Tradition

 About 10 years ago, a light went off inside me when doing a welcome meeting with some hunters who visit Heartland Lodge every year.
 I realized my family tradition didn’t end… it’s being carried on by you, the hunters, who visit the lodge.
 Many of the hunters also have made visiting Heartland Lodge a part of their own tradition.

 As I get a little older and a bit wiser, I reflect back to the memories of hunting with my family as a child growing up.
-I had some great hunts; the big buck, the covey rises, the mallards falling from the sky, but if I could only chose one memory to go back and relive it would be that breakfast with grandpa.
+I had some great hunts; the big buck, the covey rises, the mallards falling from the sky, but if I could only choose one memory to go back and relive it would be that breakfast with grandpa.
 The most cherished memories are not the game we harvested, but the memories created from time spent with family and friends.
 The harvest is the cherry on top.
 That is what hunting and Heartland Lodge is all about, creating memories that you will always cherish.
 I hope you create great memories during your stay with us.

 You are now part of our Heartland Family & my family tradition.
 I look forward to you making new memories and creating traditions that last a lifetime.